-As our world becomes more and more digitalized, the demand for fresh data science talent is increasing tenfold.
-The need for candidates with relevant experience and education is fierce, and it’s not likely to ease up as companies continue to innovate technologically.
+As our world becomes more and more digitalized, the demand for fresh data and business analytics talent is increasing tenfold.

-Despite the growing need for data science professionals throughout the industry, organizations are having a hard time filling related job openings.
+Despite the growing need for data and business analytics professionals throughout the industry, organizations are having a hard time filling related job openings.
 Employers are on the lookout for unique and creative communicators equipped with strong problem-solving and teamwork skills.
 Nowadays, this is a rare combination.

 During your time at IE University, you’ll have access to workshops, lectures and events that will help you enhance your professional profile and transform yourself into someone that companies notice.